burlachenkok/exploring-python3/python3-note.md

 Once a match is found and the corresponding branch of code is executed, the match expression ends.

 In other languages, it is achieved using the `break` keyword, which is not needed in Python.
 In other words, [fallthrough](https://en.cppreference.com/w/cpp/language/attributes/fallthrough) behavior is not presented in Python in the first place.
-Therefore for people with C++, C, Java, C\# backgrounds, it may add confusion.
+Therefore, for people with C++, C, Java, C\# backgrounds, it may add confusion.

 ## Walrus

-In Python (unlike in C and C++) assignment inside expressions which is used in the conditional statement must be done explicitly with the walrus operator `:=`.
+In Python (unlike in C and C++), assignment inside expressions, which is used in the conditional statement, must be done explicitly with the walrus operator `:=`.
 It's the same as the operator `=` in C++ applied in the context of expression inside the `if` statement.

 The operator `:=` in Python can be used *only* in the context when you want to perform an assignment inside conditions in the `if` statement.
-If in Python you do use not the walrus operator `:=`, but the usual assignment operator `=`, then it will lead to a syntax error.
+If in Python you do not use the walrus operator `:=`, but the usual assignment operator `=`, then it will lead to a syntax error.

 ```python